zeineb97/projet-devops/readme.md

 In a RESTful API, endpoints (URLs) define the structure of the API and how end users access data from our application using the HTTP methods - GET, POST, PUT, DELETE.
 Endpoints should be logically organized around _collections_ and _elements_, both of which are resources.

-In our case, we have two resources:
+In our case, we have three resources:
 -  `clients`, so we will use the following URLS - `/clients/` and `/clients/<id>` for collections and elements, respectively:

 Endpoint |HTTP Method | CRUD Method | Result